 loans.
 Mortgages not covered by the CARES Act may also provide similar

-forbearance options.
 Under the CARES Act, homeowners can ask for forbearance from their mortgage

 servicer and suspend payments for up to 12 months.
+There are two protections for homeowners with federally or GSE-backed (Fannie Mae or Freddie Mac) or funded mortgages:

 April 6, 2020, : The rule No. 2 of the Emergency Rules of California Rules of Court suspends judicial foreclosures.
 Stays all judicial proceedings to foreclose on a mortgage or deed of trust, including an action for a deficiency.
 The periods for electing or exercising the right to redeem after foreclosure are tolled, as well as any period to petition a court regarding redemption rights.
 Statutes of limitations on foreclosure actions are tolled.
 The emergency rule remains in effect until 90 days after the pandemic state of emergency is lifted or the judicial authorities otherwise suspend the rule.